raja-moukhass/Setting-up-HAProxy-as-Load-Balancer-for-Nginx/README.md

 ### test 2

-go the browser and check by  "YOUR IP ADRESS"  and refresh to see diferent websites load
+In the browser enter your ip address and refresh to see diferent websites load:

 ```
 <YOUR IP ADRESS>:80